-Romania country profile - BBC News
+Romania country profile

 1965 - Nicolae Ceausescu becomes Communist Party leader.
 He pursues foreign policy that often runs counter to Moscow's lead, while increasing repressive rule and personality cult at home.

-1989 - Bloody national uprising, Ceausescu and his wife Elena try to flee but are caught and executed.
-National Salvation Front established, headed by former Ceasescu ally Ion Iliescu.
+1989 - Bloody national uprising, Nicolae Ceausescu and his wife Elena are executed.
+National Salvation Front government formed by former Ceasescu ally Ion Iliescu.

 2004 - Romania admitted to Nato.

-2007 - Romania and Bulgaria join the European Union, raising the EU membership to 27.
+2007 - Romania and Bulgaria join the European Union.

 - Read full timeline